Matti Ki Banno: Plot

 Matti Ki Banno is the story of an orphaned girl whose entire life has been a struggle to belong to a people and a land.
 At the heart of the narrative is Avanti's determination to overcome the feeling of isolation and loneliness that resulted from a dispossession of all the loved ones that she once had and a deep yearning to have a family and a place she can call home.
 The show takes off from the point when Avanti, now eighteen years old, relates to the viewer her journey from when she was a pampered child of her parents in Muzaffarpur to how she was orphaned and banished to being an extremely ill-treated housemaid (in her own Bua's house) in the far-away land of Mauritius.

 In spite of spending the best part of her life amongst people who subjected her to abject destitution and in a country which only served to enhance her feeling of uprootedness, Avanti never gave up on the one thing that eventually made her life turn around — humanness.

 Avanti's simplicity and charm wins the heart of the suave, sophisticated Arjun.
 What follows is a classic fairytale where Avanti's prince charming rescues her from the drudgery of her life as maid.
 Avanti and Arjun get married in the picturesque country of Mauritius.
 Avanti finally is convinced that after all destiny did have a plan for her.
 But soon, the happily-ever-after phase gets interrupted when, to her shock, Avanti realises that her husband Arjun is not what he had promised to be.
 He has a secret past that he has hidden with a bunch of lies that, if exposed, will shatter the two forever.
 When Avanti confronts Arjun about his past, he tells her that his real name is Vikram and that he comes from a rich, powerful political family in Chappran Bihar; the reason he hid this from her is that they are unruly, uncivilised, uncouth and ruthless in their ways and beliefs which is why even he has disassociated from them.
-Being a positivist, Avanti looks for the silver lining and, instead of giving up on fate, uses the opportunity to belong to a large joint family as she always longed to do.
+Being an optimist, Avanti looks for the silver lining and, instead of giving up on fate, uses the opportunity to belong to a large joint family as she always longed to do.